 A survey of the principles of human development from pubescence to senescence.
 Development is viewed holistically by integrating physiological, psychological, and social developmental processes.
-Topics covered include gender identity development, family and interpersonal relationships, the biological
+Topics covered include gender identity development, family and interpersonal relationships, the biological aspects of aging, and death and dying in contemporary society.
+Prerequisite: Py 100.
+Note: Py 363 is recommended but not requisite.

-Learning and Memory (3)
+Learning and Cognition (3)